Colochirus robustus

 Colochirus robustus, commonly known as the robust sea cucumber or the yellow sea cucumber, is a species of sea cucumber in the family Cucumariidae.
 It is found in shallow seas in tropical parts of the central Indo-Pacific region.
 C. robustus belongs to the class Holothuroidea, a group of echinoderms called sea cucumbers and known for unusual behavior including evisceration, asexual reproduction, and regeneration.
 The robust sea cucumber has a soft body and lacks a spine, but it does have an endoskeleton consisting of microscopic spicules, or ossicles, made of calcium carbonate.
 C. robustus has a respiratory tree that allows it to extract oxygen for respiration, using the anus to pump water.
 The robust sea cucumber is an important dietary staple for many East and Southeast Asian populations, and has been used for medicinal purposes for hundreds of years.
 Recent research suggests that peptides from C. robustus enhance the activity of the immune system.

 Description

 Colochirus robustus is roughly cylindrical with 5 shallow longitudinal ribs and grows to about 7 cm in length.
-It has an angular appearance and finger-like or thorn-like protuberances on the ribs.
+It has an angular appearance and fingerlike or thornlike protuberances on the ribs.
 At the anterior end is a ring of about eight large, feathery feeding tentacles.
 There is a slight transverse indentation near the rounded posterior end.
 There are three rows of tube feet on the underside.
 The colour is a vivid yellow, sometimes with grey between the ridges.